vincentkoc/paper-search-plus-mcp/README.md

 ## Features

-- **Multi-Source Support**: Search and download papers from arXiv, PubMed, bioRxiv, medRxiv, Google Scholar, IACR ePrint Archive, Semantic Scholar.
+- **Multi-Source Support**: Search and download papers from arXiv, PubMed, bioRxiv, medRxiv, Google Scholar, IACR ePrint Archive, Semantic Scholar, and Zenodo.
 - **Standardized Output**: Papers are returned in a consistent dictionary format via the `Paper` class.
 - **Asynchronous Tools**: Efficiently handles network requests using `httpx`.
 - **MCP Integration**: Compatible with MCP clients for LLM context enhancement.
 - **Extensible Design**: Easily add new academic platforms by extending the `academic_platforms` module.

+### Zenodo tools overview

+The Zenodo tools help you find and retrieve research papers recorded on Zenodo (and interact with their records):

+- `search_zenodo`: Search research papers recorded on Zenodo (supports Lucene query and filters like community, year, resource_type, subtype, creators, keywords, sort, order).
+- `download_zenodo`: Download the PDF of a research paper recorded on Zenodo when the record includes a PDF.
+- `read_zenodo_paper`: Extract text from the PDF of a research paper recorded on Zenodo.
+- `search_zenodo_communities`: Discover Zenodo communities (by title/slug/description) to find collections of research papers.
+- `get_zenodo_record_details`: Retrieve the raw Zenodo record JSON for a paper or any record.
+- `list_zenodo_files`: List files attached to a research paper recorded on Zenodo (or any record).
+- `search_zenodo_by_creator`: Convenience search for research papers recorded on Zenodo by a single creator/author.

 ---